rdumusc/DisplayCluster/doc/RelNotes.md

   operation.
 * Resizes of pixelstream windows will respect hints for minimum and maximum sizes; also 1:1 size will work accordingly
+* Improved the visual appearance of resize borders

 ## Optimizations